 What tests are needed?

-•Other tests may be performed to include other diseases
+• Other tests may be performed to eliminate the possibility of other diseases.

 How is it treated?

-•Again, anti-inflammatory injections can be used to halt the inflammatory cascade before it becomes too severe
+• Again, anti-inflammatory injections can be used to hault the inflammatory cascade before it becomes too severe.

-•For mild reactions, anti- histamines and cortisone usually help to relieve the clinical signs
+• For mild reactions, antihistamines and cortisones usually help to relieve the clinical signs.

 What follow up care is needed?

 • Ask your veterinarian regarding the administration of several vaccines at once to your pet.